Lindiwe Maseko: National legislature

 In the 2014 general election, Maseko left the provincial legislature and was elected to a seat in the National Assembly, the lower house of South Africa's national Parliament.
 She was ranked fourth on the ANC's regional party list for Gauteng.
 She served as the ANC whip in the Portfolio Committee on Science and Technology from 2014 to 2016, and then chaired the same committee from 2017 to 2019.
 She vacated her seat in the 2019 general election.

 Later roles

-As of August 2021, Maseko was chairperson of the board of City Power, the public power utility in the City of Johannesburg.
+As of August 2021, Maseko was chairperson of the board of City Power, the public electric utility in the City of Johannesburg.
 In January 2022, she – alongside Ronald Lamola, Jeff Radebe, and Joel Netshitenzhe – was appointed by President Cyril Ramaphosa to serve on an internal ANC committee which was tasked with guiding the ANC's response to the findings of the Zondo Commission.
 In July of that year, Ramaphosa appointed her the South African Ambassador to Venezuela.